denis554/MailClient/README.md

 # MailClient

-The MailClient look like the amazing outlook.
+The MailClient used amazing JavaFx Library.